Cghlewis/data-mgmt-ed-research-book/_book/06-planning.md

 ### Workflow considerations

-Similar to the questions you need to consider when reviewing your planning checklists, you also need to evaluate the following things when developing your personalized workflow [@hansen_dataflowtoolkitdk_2017].
+Similar to the questions you need to consider when reviewing your planning checklists, you also need to evaluate the following things when developing your personalized workflows [@hansen_dataflowtoolkitdk_2017].

 - Does your flow preserve the integrity of your data?
 Is there any point where you might lose or comprise data?
 - Is there any point in the flow where data is not being handled securely?
-Someone gains access to identifiable information that should not have access?
+Can someone gain access to identifiable information they should not have access to?
-- Is your flow in accordance with all of your compliance requirements (IRB, FERPA, HIPAA, Institutional Data Policies, etc.)?
+- Is your flow in accordance with all of your compliance requirements?
 - Is your flow feasible for your team (based on size, skill level, motivation, etc.)?
 - Is your flow feasible for your budget and available resources?
 - Is your flow feasible for the amount and types of data you are collecting?
 - Are there any bottlenecks in the workflow?
-Areas where resources or training are needed?
+Any areas where resources or training are needed?
 Any areas where tasks should be re-directed?

 ## Task management systems